atomisthq/docs/docs/getting-started/index.md

 Click the "Authorize" button to authorize Atomist and you will then be redirected to your Slack team in the browser.

-> ***NOTE***: If you have more than one GitHub organisation you will receive a Direct Message from Atomist to you at this point asking "In which GitHub org would you like to authorize @atomist?".
-The first 5 GitHub organisations you are a member of will be shown as buttons and you can either click on one of those to select the organisation to authorise Atomist with, or type in the name of the organisation if it is not shown.
+> ***NOTE***: If you have more than one GitHub organization you will receive a Direct Message from Atomist to you at this point asking "In which GitHub org would you like to authorize @atomist?".
+The first 5 GitHub organizations you are a member of will be shown as buttons and you can either click on one of those to select the organization to authorise Atomist with, or type in the name of the organization if it is not shown.

-#### Authorize Atomist to do work in GitHub on your behalf
+#### GitHub User Authorization

 With Atomist authorized for your organization it's time to authorize your own GitHub user with Atomist so that Atomist can automate actions on your behalf.
 In the Direct Message channel with Atomist you should see another message that is asking you to "Authorize GitHub":